chaimabg/GitHub-Repositories/README.md

 $ cd GitHub-Repositories
 $ npm install
 ```
-Before running the project you need to create a `.env` file In the project directory that contains this environment variables:
+Before running the project you need to create a `.env` file in the project directory that contains this environment variables:

 ```
 REACT_APP_GITHUB_TOKEN='your github token'